Cash and Check Handling

 - Deposit all funds within (5) business days of receipt.
 If collections exceed $1,000, they must be deposited within (1) business day of receipt

 - A record of all deposits and deposit information should be maintained for reconciliation

-This is ensuring that deposits are reflected on the Monthly Financial Reports.
+This is to ensure that deposits are reflected in the Monthly Financial Reports.
 See Monthly Reconciliation for more information.